UMNCodeWork/UMNCodeWork.github.io/README.md

 ```
 ---
 layout: blog
-title: Hello World!
+title: Blog title goes here
 category: blog

-excerpt: This is the post excerpt.
+author: < optional; will default to "University of Minnesota Codework Collaborative" >

+excerpt: Put a brief excerpt here to display on the Home page
 ---

 Put your content here.
 You can write it in Markdown, and Jekyll will parse it into HTML markup.